There are many diverse benefits of sustainability.

 The benefits of simple living are profound.
 Instead of the produce-and-consume way of life, people are able to focus more on the things that really support well-being such as relationships, self-improvement and meaningful pursuits.

 Also, sustainability tends to promote healthier living, for example, it promotes walking or cycling over cars.
 It promotes fresh local food over processed food.
 Sustainability promotes warm, dry homes which ward off illness.
 It promotes the use of harmless natural products over synthetic ones.

 Read more about the benefits of sustainability in supporting well-being »

 Society as a whole also benefits.
 If individuals are well it will help make a healthier society overall, and vice-versa.
 Sustainable practices include sharing, giving and supporting each other to achieve a higher level of social well-being in our communities.

 Read more about the sustainability benefits of social consumption »

 “We must realize that when basic needs have been met, human development is primarily about being more, not having more.”

 A sustainable economy

 Sustainable development is about improving the quality of the economy, not the size of it.
 The fact is we need a better economy, not a bigger one.
 Sustainable practices will make the economy better through reduced consumption overall and more equable distribution of wealth.
 People’s lives will be richer through better quality products and services.

-Sustainable economies encourage local production over centralised production.
+Sustainable economies encourage distributed, local production over centralised production.
 Local production has many environmental benefits over centralised, or even offshore, production including reduced emissions, pollution and waste.
 Localised, smaller-scale production has societal benefits of creating jobs and boosting local economies.